| Given its relatively conservative, quietly affluent reputation,

 matter what your sexual orientation.
 The integrity of the architecture and landscaping is a

-consistent strength.
 Gracious sandy beaches fringe the city's southerly

 coastline, and rugged mountains form a northerly backdrop.
 Year-round,

-sunshine, low
+sunshine, low humidity, and cool breezes.

-humidity, and cool breezes.
-Best of all you can fly from the UK with just one stop at either LA or San Francisco.
-The overall gay presence in Santa Barbara has boomed, particularly in
+What's best of all is that you can fly from the UK with just one stop at Los Angeles or

 recent